cara-tm/pat_typo/README.md

 ## Additional CSS rules

-For good renderings, please add this simple rule into your stylesheets:
+For good renderings, please add this simple rule into your stylesheets (if force attribute is set to `1`):

     .thinsp {
     	white-space: nowrap;